Gaussian basis sets for all-electron excited-state calculations of large molecules: Conclusion

 \section{Conclusion}

-We introduced the augmented MOLOPT family of all-electron Gaussian basis sets optimized for accurate excited-state calculations of large molecules and solids for the elements H to Cl.
+We introduced the augmented MOLOPT family of all-electron Gaussian basis sets optimized for accurate excited-state calculations of large molecules \reviewout{and solids} for the elements H to Cl.
 These basis sets achieve fast basis set convergence of $GW$ quasiparticle energy differences and BSE excitation energies while ensuring low condition numbers of the overlap matrix $\bS$, thereby enabling numerically stable calculations.
 For $G_0W_0$@PBE0 gaps, aug-DZVP-MOLOPT-ae yields a mean absolute deviation (MAD) of 60~meV compared to the aug-cc-pV5Z complete basis set, outperforming the larger aug-cc-pVTZ basis set (MAD: 80~meV) for organic molecules.
 Similar MAD are observed for BSE and TDDFT excitation energies.
-The augmented MOLOPT basis sets exhibit excellent numerical stability, with overlap matrix condition numbers below $10^7$ even for 2000-atom nanographenes.
-We also generate very compact basis sets, aug-SZV-MOLOPT-ae-mini, which enable very efficient large-scale $G_0W_0$ calculations, e.g., on a 2312-atom nanographene ($L=128$) in just 3500 core hours and using only 2.9~TB of RAM.
-This demonstrates that the proposed augmented MOLOPT basis sets enable routine $GW$ and BSE calculations on large-scale systems with over 1000 atoms, keeping good numerical accuracy and reducing the computational cost by two orders of magnitude compared to previously used aug-cc-pVXZ basis sets.
+The augmented MOLOPT basis sets exhibit excellent numerical stability, with overlap matrix condition numbers below $10^7$ even for 9000-atom nanographenes.
+We also generate very compact basis sets, aug-SZV-MOLOPT-ae-mini, which enable very efficient large-scale $G_0W_0$ calculations\reviewout{, e.g., on a 2312-atom nanographene ($L=128$) in just 3500 core hours and using only \reviewnew{3.1}~TB of RAM.} \reviewnew{, e.g., on a 9224-atom nanographene consuming only 34300 core hours.} This demonstrates that the proposed augmented MOLOPT basis sets enable routine $GW$ and BSE calculations on large-scale systems with \reviewout{over}\reviewnew{several thousands of} atoms, keeping good numerical accuracy and reducing the computational cost by two orders of magnitude compared to previously used aug-cc-pVXZ basis sets.
 All generated augmented MOLOPT basis sets are freely available in the Supporting Information.